Water & Sewer FAQ

 Who pays a security deposit for water service?

 Water security deposits are charged to offset any potential unpaid utility charges accrued at an address.
-Any person or business requesting water service that is not listed as the taxpayer of record must pay a security deposit.
-All accounts for service outside of the city limits are also required to provide a deposit.
-Residential deposits are currently $245.
+Any person or business requesting water service that is not listed as the taxpayer of record must pay a security deposit of $350.
+Also, all accounts for service outside of the city limits are required to provide a deposit of $400.

 Who pays utility bills and how are they calculated?